 The board of directors has asked me to once again put pen to paper about our concerns.
 We have been listening of late to the whys and wherefores of our importance.
 Of course, most of you are aware of our honey-, beeswax-, and royal jelly-making activities, not to mention the collection of pollen and propolis, which are important to both bee and human communities.
 But our major importance, according to those touting our primary strength, is propagating plants so important to the human food supply via pollination.

-No less than ninety agricultural crops are benefited by us as we search for nectar and pollen among their blossoms.
+No less than ninety agricultural crops are often listed as benefited by us as we search for nectar and pollen among their blossoms.
 This pollinating activity has been estimated to be anywhere from ten to twenty times the value of our most important products–honey and beeswax.
-All told, we are responsible for approximately one-third of the United States food supply.
+All told, we are said to be responsible for approximately one-third of the United States food supply.
 We are no little puffed up with importance over this.
 But like so many good things, our abilities can be exaggerated out of proportion.
 In the long run, this can have adverse consequences on the credibility of the above statements.
 To say, or even hint, as some are wont to do, that without honey bees there would be some sort of food shortage either in the United States or the world is simply not telling it like it really is.
 And we can say pretty conclusively that the quote often repeated and reputed to come from Einstein concerning the fate of humanity’s food supply should honey bees not be present is pure fabrication.

 Unfortunately, the fact is that the majority of most of the world human food crops is not insect-pollinated to any degree and thus not benefited by us hardly a wit.
 The twelve foodstuffs on which the human world survives are either grains like wheat, rye, barley, millet, sorghum, rice and corn, or stems and roots such as potatoes, sweet potatoes and cassava.
 Bananas and coconuts round the list to an even dozen.